xwmx/pandoc-ruby/README.md

 ```

 Other arguments are simply converted into command line options, accepting
-symbols or strings for options without arguments and hashes of strings or
-symbols for options with arguments.
+symbols and strings for options and hashes for options with arguments.

 ```ruby
 PandocRuby.convert('# Markdown Title', :s, {f: :markdown, to: :rst}, '--wrap=none', :table_of_contents)